algosup/2024-2025-project-3-quickest-path-team-4/technicalSpecification/technicalSpecifications.md

 Boost.Beast is a C++ library that provides low-level HTTP and WebSocket functionality.
 It allows developers to implement REST APIs by handling HTTP requests and responses efficiently.

-We decided to use Boost.Beast as it is tailored to our project, fast and resilient, Boost.Beast is the backbone for our REST API.
+We decided to use Boost.Beast as it is tailored to our project, is fast and resilient, Boost.Beast is the backbone of our REST API.

 ###### Boost.Beast C++ Implementation

-To implement and setup Boost.Beast in our project:
+To implement and set up Boost.Beast in our project:

 1. Download the [the latest Boost.Beast version](https://www.boost.org/users/history/).
 2. Extract the files into your project's source folder.
-3. Navigate to the extracted folder using in your terminal.
+3. Navigate to the extracted folder using your terminal.
 4. Execute the command: `tar --bzip2 -xf /path/to/boost_1_82_0.tar.bz2`

 Boost.Beast is now installed and initialized in your project's directory.